Chart Color Schemes

 Infrastructure

-"Six projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Suburban Rail Loop East, 409 Clayton Road Mixed-Use Development, and Caulfield to Rowville Trackless Rapid Transit.".
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting the region.
+Key initiatives include Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Suburban Rail Loop East, 409 Clayton Road Mixed-Use Development, and Caulfield to Rowville Trackless Rapid Transit.

 Professional plan users can use the search below to filter and access additional projects.